-- ➤ The City's net position increased by a little over \$800,000 during 2013 due mainly to the continued paydown of long-term obligations.
-Despite decreases in both property tax and income tax, revenues continued to exceed expenditures. - ➤ In 2013, capital asset additions consisted of construction in progress for the Maple Grove Pavement project, land improvements, the purchase of police and service vehicles and major road improvements.
-The City also completed work on the Rogers Road Slope Restoration project during 2013. - ➤ In 2013, employees received a base salary increase of 1.5 percent as cost of living adjustment.
-Despite an increase in employee wages, program expenditures decreased in 2013 as a result of careful spending. - Outstanding general obligation bonded debt decreased during 2013 due to annual debt payments.
+- ➤ The City's net position increased by a little over \$1,000,000 during 2014 due mainly to the continued pay-down of long-term obligations.
+Despite a decrease in income tax, revenues continued to exceed expenditures. - ➤ In 2014, capital asset additions consisted of buildings and improvements, various vehicles and equipment and major road improvements.
+The City also completed work on the Maple Grove Pavement project during 2014. - ➤ In 2014, healthcare premiums increased by 5 percent.
+Despite an increase in healthcare costs, program expenditures decreased in 2014 as a result of careful spending.